TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 Engine debugging is performed with the ``debug.js`` module methods.

 The structure of the current render graph can be saved in the DOT format using the ``b4w.debug.scenegraph_to_dot()`` call, for example, in the browser console.
-After calling this method save the console's output into the file with the .gv extension.
+After calling this method, save the console's output into the file with the .gv extension.
 To get the graph in a visual form the `graphviz <http://www.graphviz.org/>`_ utilities are required.
 Converting to the SVG format is performed using the command:

 .. code-block:: bash